-Please see Annex A to the ERC Rules for Submission for a detailed description of the ERC Ethics Review procedure.
+Please see Annex A to the ERC Rules for Submission & Evaluation for a detailed description of the ERC Ethics Review procedure.
+Ethics assessment is independent to the evaluation procedure and the evaluation panels do not have access to the ethics documents.